 Modern prophets, particularly the “youtube prophets,” seem to ignore this verse: “For we know in part and we prophesy in part” (1 Cor.
 13:9).
 They seem to believe they prophesy in full.
 Wrong.

-Since moderated prophets and the office of prophet exist today, how do we ensure that they don’t go astray?
+Since moderated prophets exist today, how do we ensure that they don’t go astray?
 Let’s spell out five key points from Scripture.

 First, Agabus worked in a team.
 Teamwork keeps the extra-charismatic safe from errors, in doctrine, character, and in doling out predictive prophecies and personal words to the church.